How to load type-in program:

 You can also see this page for role-playing games for MSX/MSX2.

-You can also see this page for colorful puzzle games for MSX2.
+You can also see this page for puzzle games for MSX2.

 Click "Columns" tab to show "Author" & "Genre" columns if your PC's screen is less than 1400 px width.